Online queue systems: How they work, benefits & examples

 Online queuing systems do what scaling cannot: they control the flow of online visitors.

-An online queue complements scaling, allowing you to proactively protect your site against sudden spikes, safeguard key bottlenecks, and ensure scaling costs don’t get out of control.
+A web-based queue system complements scaling, allowing you to proactively protect your site against sudden spikes, safeguard key bottlenecks, and ensure scaling costs don’t get out of control.
 And as a bolt-on tool, the online queue system doesn’t require you to re-architect systems for high-traffic events that only occur a few times a year.

 “Autoscaling doesn’t always react fast enough to ensure we stay online.
 Plus, it’s very expensive to autoscale every time there’s high traffic.
 If we did this for every traffic spike, it would cost more than double what we pay for Queue-it.
 So Queue-it was just the better approach, both in terms of reliability and cost.”